vgs-samples/code-examples/integrations/larky/input/status_code/README.md

-# Change Expiration Date format
+# Reading the response status code

 Use-case: when it's required to perform different actions depending on the status code.